PM Modi welcomes the United States to the International Solar Alliance - ExBulletin

 PM Modi welcomes the United States to the International Solar Alliance

-New Delhi [India], Nov 11 (ANI): Prime Minister Narendra Modi welcomed the United States to the International Solar Alliance and said it would further strengthen ties in their shared quest to harness solar power for a sustainable planet .
+Prime Minister Narendra Modi welcomed the United States to the International Solar Alliance and said it would further strengthen the ties in their shared quest to harness solar energy for a sustainable planet.

 “Wonderful news @ClimateEnvoy!
 I thank @POTUS and welcome the United States to the @ isolaralliance.
 This will further strengthen the Alliance in our shared quest to harness solar power for a sustainable planet,” tweeted the Prime Minister.